Pilot Butte, Saskatchewan: Settlement, early heyday and decline

-Heyday and decline

 The settlement had grown greatly since its founding; a post office opened in October 1903, and in 1913 Pilot Butte was incorporated as a village.
 At one point, the village offered the Canadian Pacific Railway a reliable year round water source so a water conduit was built to Regina.
 During its peak, the village boasted a railway station, three grain elevators, a stockyard, the Kitchener Hotel, boarding houses, a pool hall, bowling alley, general store, butcher and blacksmith shops, two churches, and two section houses.
 In 1913, a two-storey, red brick school was built in town, which also served as a community centre.

 The community's brickyards were major local employers (employing over 800 people at one point); however, they closed during World War I. During the war in 1915, there were unsuccessfully attempts to drill for oil.
 With automobiles allowing for easy transport to Regina, Pilot Butte began to lose its population—a trend that would continue for years.
 In 1923, the village was dissolved because of the loss in population.
 During the Great Depression and leading up to World War II, Pilot Butte had lost most of the residents and services that it once had.
 In 1926, the CHWC radio station began broadcasting from the Kitchener Hotel, but the broadcasting ended in 1936 when the hotel eventually closed.

 Today, the old Pilot Butte schoolhouse is located to the north of the town on private property, and the Arrat schoolhouse is located directly south of St. George's cemetery.
 Except for the schoolhouses and the Marin House, a house on Railway Avenue built of brick from the red brick plant, there are few physical reminders of the town's early development; most original structures, such as the hotel, train station, and water tower, have all been dismantled or destroyed.